 When true, parameters edge\adjust1\off, edge\adjust2\off, edge\adjust3\off, and edge\adjust4\off turn off the four edge adjustments.
-These adjust edge costs so that, in cases which would otherwise be tied, assignments prefer resources with certain properties.
+These adjust edge costs so that, in cases which would otherwise be tied, resources with certain properties are preferred, as follows.

-Edge adjustment 1 gives preference to resources with a larger number of available times over resources with a smaller number.
-For each resource r, the number of available times of r is KheFrameResourceMaxBusyTimes(frame, r), where frame is the common frame (Section 5.10), minus KheResourceTimetableMonitorBusyTimes(rtm) (Section 6.7.2), where rtm is r's resource timetable monitor.
+Edge adjustment 1 gives preference to resources with a larger number of available times (Section 4.7) over resources with a smaller number.
 This seems likely to be the most effective form of edge adjustment, so it is given twice the weight of the others.